StevenvdHeijden/FX/README.md

             folder_path = f"C:{folderpath_name}\\HISTDATA_COM_MT_{self.symbol}_M12023{self.month}\\"
             raw = pd.read_csv(f"{folder_path}DAT_MT_{self.symbol}_M1_2023{self.month}.csv", sep=',', header=None)

-3. Run the Backtester: Initialize and run the backtester for each strategy.
+3. Run the Backtester: Initialize and run the backtester for each strategy, this can be done by running **strategy_indicators.py**.

        # When running the code, first initialize the following variables
-       months = [] # Define here the inputs of the months within the year (initialized as 2023) that you want to use for the backscoring, in format 'XX' (e.g., '01', '02', etc.). currency_pair = '' # Define the currency pair, in format AAABBB (e.g., EURUSD, AUDJPY, etc.) time_interval = '' # Define time interval, in format xmin or xh (e.g., 30min, 1h, etc.)
-       ptc = 0.0000xx # Define costs of trading per pip (e.g., 0.00035)
+       months = [] # Define here the inputs of the months within the year (initialized as 2023) that you want to use for the backscoring, in format 'XX' (e.g., ['01,'02','03'] for January, February, March). currency_pair = '' # Define the currency pair, in format AAABBB (e.g., EURUSD, AUDJPY, etc.) time_interval = '' # Define time interval, in format xmin or xh (e.g., 30min, 1h, etc.) ptc = 0.0000xx # Define costs of trading per pip (e.g., 0.00035)